🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 And as we're discussing priorities, who do you think would be most likely to want to lead a family?

-The men who answered they want children and to be married, or the women who said they didn't.
+The men who answered they want children and to be married or the women who said they didn't.

 Yeah.

-No, and I think that's fair too.
+No, I think that's fair too.

 All of that's true.